vuxcode/pr1-project-Josefin-animation/time-report.md

 started at around 10.
 Blues story still needs inplementing, and i need to figure out how to make it correct for when a player uses different buttons and stuff

+>2025-12-11 20:00
+aprox 55 +15 mins
+finally put in all that is needed in the array, need to adjust the order for the blue one so it matches the other 2 +add a function so the name is shown after being put in + making sure the intersections between color routes work as intended

 # "Budget" 30 hours, 3-4 hours per week